#WEUNITUS

 The CAPM

-4. Financial innovation and non-bank financial intermediation
+4. Financial innovation, non-bank financial intermediation, and green practices

 Securitization